membrane/api-gateway/membrane-esb/cli/examples/router/rewriter/README.txt

 This section describes the example in detail.

-First take a look at the rewriter.proxies.xml file.
+First take a look at the proxies.xml file.

 <proxies>
 	<serviceProxy port="2000">